Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

    FileSystem.WriteFile(path:string, data:string, user:string, plaintext:bool) -> bool

-Writes new data to a file object based on a provided path.
-``path`` The string path to the file object. :raw-html:`<br />` ``data`` The new string data for the file. :raw-html:`<br />` ``user`` A string name for the user. :raw-html:`<br />`
+Writes new data to a file object based on a provided path. :raw-html:`<br />` ``path`` The string path to the file object. :raw-html:`<br />` ``data`` The new string data for the file. :raw-html:`<br />` ``user`` A string name for the user. :raw-html:`<br />`